StrongLoop-Evangelists/workshop-marketplace/workshop/02-first-model.md

 ?
 Required?
 Yes
 ?
 Default value[leave blank for none]:

-Once you are done adding your properties, hit `<enter>` and the prompt will exit.
+Once we are done adding our properties, hit `<enter>` and the prompt will exit.

 **Next Step:** [Model files: config and hooks](03-model-files.md)